-Essentially, the theory that was presented illustrated the need for the most basic needs to be met, before someone could move up towards other human needs that we have.
-Once you have followed the basic needs, you can then follow on to the next step, and once you have achieved what is at the next level, move to the next and so on.
+Essentially, the theory that was presented illustrated the need for the most basic needs to be met, before someone could move up toward other human needs that we have.
+Once you have followed the basic needs, you can then follow on to the next step, and once you have achieved what is at the next level, move to the next, and so on.
 The important part to understand is that a person cannot move to the next tier until they have successfully navigated the tier in which they are on.

 The very top of the hierarchy is self-actualization.
 This is where you become the most that you can be by living to your absolute fullest potential.

 An important note here is that there are two different types of needs in this hierarchy.
 The first of which are deficiency needs, and the other are growth needs.
 These are two distinct categories that we are going to look at in a little more detail.

 The first four tiers of Maslow’s Hierarchy all contain needs that can be put into the deficiency needs category.
 These are the needs that arise due to any kind of deprivation, and they work as fantastic motivators to get people to do things when these needs go unmet.
 For example, if you lack food, you will start looking for it.
 Generally, the more that these needs are denied, the stronger the urge becomes to meet them, so the longer you go without food, the hungrier you are going to get, and the more motivated you are to then do something about this.

 The next tier of self-actualization is what is known as a growth need.
 What this means is that it is the desire to develop and mature as an individual, not because you are lacking something, but simply because you want to be better.